 Once a product is characterized, a specific risk management strategy for the product is developed commensurate with that risk.

 Re-evaluation of a product’s risk characterization and management could be done in a number of scenarios:

 - Availability of new information through research, analytical or other sources

 - Changes to applicable regulations or standards, etc.

 (800) 424-9300 CHEMTREC number used on most of Ethyl’s U.S. bulk shipping containers and shipping documents

-These telephone numbers are published on Ethyl MSDSs, literature, and some shipping documents.
+This telephone number is published on Ethyl MSDSs, literature, and some shipping documents.
 CHEMTREC, CANUTEC and others use these numbers to inform Ethyl of an incident involving Ethyl products.
 Ethyl has emergency response coverage 24 hours a day, 7 days a week.
 A trained Emergency Coordinator is on call to respond to any emergency.